 Some hosts will permit you to make outgoing calls using a phone card to call out (which can be purchased easily at many outlets in London).
 Please ask permission to do this.
 It is, however, advisable to make your calls from public telephones outside the home.
 Unlike in some countries, local calls are not free in the U.K.

-If you are under 18 then there may be a curfew set by your host family, based on the guidelines we offer to the hosts.
-Students aged 16 – 18 will usually be asked to be home before 10pm.
-Students under 16 years old may not be permitted out in the evenings other than on school organised activities with a responsible adult present.
+Curfew times are subject to host and parental approval and any student under 18 should follow the times set by their host.
+However, we suggest that students aged 16-17 should be home no later than 11 pm Friday and Saturday and 10.30 pm all other days of the week.
+Students under 16 years old may not be permitted out in the evenings other than on school-organised activities with a responsible adult present.
 If you are over 18, you are considered an adult and there will not be a curfew.
 If you are returning to the host family late at night, you should be considerate of other people in the house and enter quietly.
 You should try to avoid activities that may wake other members of the family i.e. cooking, playing music etc.

 We generally do not accept bookings of less than 1 week.
 Further more, any bookings of under 4 weeks are subject to a £50 short stay supplement.